germangb/rust-gameboy/README.md

 ## Project Structure

-- `dmg-lib/` Main emulation crate.
+- `dmg-lib/` Emulator crate.
-- `dmg-boot/` Internal use.
-See Boot ROMs section below.
+- `dmg-boot/` Internally used to manage the boot ROMs.
+See the Boot ROMs section below.
 - `dmg-driver/`
     * `sdl2/` SDL2-backed video and audio backend.
     * `wasm/` WebAssembly & JS backend using the `wasm_bindgen` and `web_sys` crates.